campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

   <span class="text--secondary">Say what you want about the character designs, but there's no denying that <i>Engage's</i> art style can be striking at times. <a src="https://serenesforest.net/2022/11/29/fire-emblem-engage-emblem-celica-analysis/">Image Credit: Serenes Forest</a></span>
 </div>

-And, as a game that primarily tasks players with answering questions likes "where are my positional weak points?", or "where should I begin my assault?", or "who is going to die next turn unless I intervene?", this stylistic change-up is much appreciated.
-While not perfect (I'll get to that in a later section), *Engage* greatly improves upon <text-with-tooltip :tooltip="'Watching my wife play Three House, it\'s clear that the game\'s muddy, brown look actively hinders players\' ability to accurately survey the battlefield.'">its predecessor</text-with-tooltip> in regards to visual clarity.
+More importantly, *Engage* greatly improves upon <text-with-tooltip :tooltip="'Three Houses\' muddy visual design actively hindered my wife\'s ability to get an accurate read on the battlefield.'">its predecessor</text-with-tooltip> in regards to visual clarity.
+While not perfect (more on that later), the game's bright colors make units stand out a bit better against the background.
+For a game that primarily tasks players with answering questions likes "where are my positional weak points?", or "where should I begin my assault?", or "who is going to die next turn unless I intervene?", this stylistic change-up is much appreciated.

 And, as expected from any mainline Nintendo game, *Engage's* music is simply phenomenal (excluding its <text-with-tooltip :tooltip="'Attention anime/videogame composers: instrumental melodies are NOT interchangeable with lyrical melodies!
 A melody that sounds great when played on a guitar will NOT NECESSARILY sound great when sung!'">terrible opening theme</text-with-tooltip>).
 I'm not sure how else to the describe it, but it's absolutely criminal that this game's soundtrack didn't win every video game music award, ever.

-But it's not just the quality of the soundtrack that is sublime; the game also has an excellent sense of awareness: it knows when to deploy something soft and sweet, and it knows when to ramp up the tempo.
+The game's excellent soundtrack is complemented by an excellent sense of audio awareness: *Engage* knows when to deploy something soft and sweet, and it also knows when to ramp up the tempo.
 Most importantly (and I can't stress this enough), it knows when to get out of the way; most of *Engage's* mid-battle music is catchy, but not obtrusive or attention-grabbing, giving players plenty of mental space to think.
 Far too often do games (anime games in particular) get carried away with complicated melodies during moments that deserve attention elsewhere, and thankfully, *Engage* is acutely aware of this.

 <youtube-link :src-link="'https://www.youtube-nocookie.com/embed/j3UmYT3fSic?si=nlIE8Kv2wvKbqcLs'">This song's use of <i>Fire Emblem's</i> main theme is simply to <i>die</i> for.
 And that <a href="https://en.wikipedia.org/wiki/Theremin">theremin!</a> Such an unexpected, yet interesting, choice of instrumentation.</youtube-link>